 I read this one a few years back on Kindle, but I ordered a physical copy because it was the book of the month for my women’s ministry book club.
 It’s fantastic and pointed.
 Each woman who read it was pierced by something different and challenged to love their husbands better.

 I was able to snag this one when it was free on Kindle in early June.
 I’m pretty sure that’s how I got one of his other books as well, which I thought was wonderful.
 Speaking truth in love is something I want to do better with while I am one on one, and while I teach.
 I haven’t started this one yet, but I’m very much looking forward to it.

 I really enjoy the two books I’ve read by J.P.
 Moreland and this one looked really interesting.
 My super-nerd book schedule has this one slated for September, so you can expect to hear more about it then.

 End of Tour is based on this book which details a few day interview near the end of DFW’s Infinite Jest book tour.
 It’s coming out at the end of the month.
 Jason Segel is cast as DFW and Jesse Eisenberg is the guy interviewing him.
 Because I won’t see this in theaters, I plan on waiting to read it.
 My super-nerd book schedule has it slated for October.

-My friend, Lisa, gave me a whole stack of books to help me train up Bam and launch my homeschooling library.
+My friend, Lisa, gave me a whole stack of books to help me on my parenting journey and launch my homeschooling library.
 Most of the books are for him, but this one is meant to encourage me on the parenting front.
-I just started it last week and my husband has agreed to read it with me.
+It considers the importance of creating a home atmosphere where your child’s faith might thrive.